CISSP-Study-Resources

 • The next phase of BCP development, continuity planning, focuses on the development and implementation of a continuity strategy to minimize the impact realized risks might have on protected assets

-• There are two primary subtasks involved in continuity planning:
+• There are two primary subtasks/phases involved in continuity planning:

 • The goal of this process is to create a continuity of operations plan (COOP), which focuses on how an org will carry out critical business functions starting shortly after a disruption occurs and extending up to one month of sustained operations